omi-n/landmarks_face_swap/README.md

 # Face Swapping Using Meshes
-To use this project, you will need the latest version of pip and some fairly up-to-date python version.
-I have personally tested this application using python 3.10, but 3.8 and above should work fine.
+To use this project, you will need at least python 3.6.
+This project has been tested and used extensively on python 3.10.4.

 ## Instructions for Demo
 1. Install all dependencies with: `pip install -r requirements.txt`